akshithambekar/cursor-dc/README.md

 ## Prism
-> Built in a 5-hour sprint at Cursor’s DC Hackathon, selected as a finalist.
+> Built in 5 hours and selected as a finalist at Cursor’s DC Hackathon.
 View the Devpost [here](https://devpost.com/software/prism-3g7c6b).

 **Prism** is a GitHub App that automatically spins up live preview environments for pull requests using Daytona sandboxes.